cronnpj/proxmox/README.md

 # proxmox
-Basic script for updating our proxmox cluster
+Basic scripts for updating and maintaining our Proxmox Cluster